• Skip to primary navigation

 Here are my sub ins and outs that you might be thinking about as you read the post and I will tell you if I think they will work or why they won't:

 • You don't have to use the same pasta as me (fusilli/spiral).
-Some good options are penne, macaroni, rigatoni or your favorite pasta.
+Some good options are penne, macaroni, rigatoni or your favorite type of pasta.

 • You can use parmesan cheese (same amount) in place of the pecorino romano cheese.

-• Add some sliced heirloom or grape tomatoes for an additional vegetable as well as great pops of colour.
+• Add some sliced grape tomatoes or cherry tomatoes for an additional vegetable as well as great pops of colour.

 • If you want to bulk up the pasta with more ingredients, finely chopped drained artichokes or sliced olives are great choices.